-In these passages, Paul tells the new Gentile believers not to be arrogant in their newfound belief in Jesus, that they were favored over the Jews.
-Paul tells the Gentiles that God allowed them to be ‘grafted into the olive tree,’ just as some of the branches representing the Jews were broken off.
+In this daily Bible reading Paul told the new Gentile believers not to be arrogant in their newfound belief in Jesus.
+God appeared to be favoring the Gentiles over the Jews.
+Paul told the Gentiles that God had allowed them to be ‘grafted into the olive tree.’
+However, some of the branches representing the Jews had been ‘broken off.’

 The Jews were ‘broken off’ for their unbelief; and the Gentiles were grafted in because of their belief.
 Paul said, “Behold the kindness and severity of God; to those who fall, severity, but to you, God’s kindness, if you continue in his kindness; otherwise you also will be cut off.”